StephaneSeyvoz/stephaneseyvoz.github.com/_posts/2012-12-04-minded-support-for-complex-attributes.md

 {% include JB/setup %}

 Today I introduced basic support for the new "complex attributes" syntax.
-Such attributes can be structures or unions, and can be used in the ADL, e.g.:
+Such attributes can be structures, unions or typedefs (but not enums yet !), and can be used in the ADL, e.g.:

 	attribute attrTypes.h:struct s1 attr3 = {3, 4};